John Lee Tae-seok: Career

-He left to Africa as a missionary in October 2001 and was appointed to Tonj, Warab state of southern Sudan, on 7 December.
+He left to Africa as a missionary in October 2001 and was appointed to Tonj, Warrap state of Southern Sudan, on 7 December.
 He saw the misery of a village devastated by poverty, hunger, and disease there, and he was devoted to medical volunteer work and relief movements as well as missionary work.
-He built a 12-room hospital and built a clinic, took care of 200 to 300 patients a day, and toured around 80 nearby villages and vaccinated.
+He built a 12-room hospital and built a clinic, took care of 200 to 300 patients a day, and toured around 80 nearby villages and vaccinated villagers.

 He also taught math and music by creating a school and setting up a 12-year course in elementary, middle and high school.
 He built a dormitory and taught musical instruments by making a 'Tonj brass band'.

-The reason I was able to come here and live happily without regret after leaving many precious things is because of the mysterious power of a leper (Hansen people) who allows me to experience the presence of the Lord.
-It makes me feel grateful to them.

-After becoming ordained as a Catholic priest in June 2001, Tae-seok headed to Tonj, South Sudan where he established a school, a medical clinic, and a brass band.
-He also dug a well and cultivated crops.
-The medical clinic treated around 300 patients per day.

-Fr John is a priest of the Society of St Francis de Sales (Salesians of Don Bosco). he graduated from the Medical College of Injae University in 1987.
-In 1991, he entered the Salesians of St John Bosco.
-While studying at the Salesian Pontifical University in Rome, he visited the war-torn areas of South Sudan.
-There he decided to become a missionary priest and dedicate his whole life to the poor people of Sudan.
-In 2001, after ordination, he transferred to the village of Tonj in South Sudan.
-There he built a hospital to treat many people dying of malaria and cholera and to care for lepers.
-Traveling around the far-out villages, he gave medical attention to many sick people.
-He built a school for those who had no place to learn and to treat the young people who had been physically and mentally wounded due to the war, he taught music.

 In 2005 his unstinting work was officially recognized, and he received the Seventh Injae Humanitarian Award.
 He did not look after his own health and on January 14, 2010, he died.

-—Tae-Seok Lee, "Father, Will you be my friend?"